Ok3ks/Ok3ks/README.md

 BACKEND + WEB DEVELOPMENT
 - Building an analysis tool by consuming Json Data from APIs - Work in Progess (https://github.com/Ok3ks/Sports)

-Data Analysis with Python
-- Analysis of IMDB movie data to make recommendations for the next proposed movie (https://github.com/Ok3ks/IMDB_movie_metadata-analysis)

 Predictive Modelling

 - Using Bias-free Machine learning algorithms to predict loan repayment chance of individuals from features such as salary, credit history etc using XGBoost(https://github.com/Ok3ks/Bias_and_ML)